csmpls/idas-blue/README.md

 * In Bittorrent Sync, add this folder as a shared folder.
 * In the folder options, grab the **read-only key**.
 Make sure the key starts with the letter 'B' that signifies it's the read-only one.
 You can find it by going to the advanced folder preferences.
 This is the key that you can share with others so they can follow your posts.
-* If you want to list your key on vole.cc, make a pull request on the [website repo](https://github.com/vole/vole.github.io).
-Here is an [example](https://github.com/vole/vole.github.io/pull/9).

 Configuration
 -------------